 NOTE: If there is a firewall between the WebMux[TM] and the Internet Router, a rule must be defined in the firewall to allow the IP address of the WebMux[TM] interfaces on the Router LAN in addition to the farm IP address (could be same as the WebMux[TM] Router LAN IP address) to communicate out to the Internet on all ports.
-Since the WebMux[TM] doing Network Address Translation of the farm address to a non-routable address, the farm addresses on the WebMux[TM] interface must communicate outbound on all ports defined in the farms.
+Since the WebMux[TM] is doing Network Address Translation of the farm address to a non-routable address, the farm addresses on the WebMux[TM] must be able to communicate outbound on all ports defined in the farms.

-The above diagram is an example about how to configure the WebMux[TM] in outof-path mode without changing the IP addresses of the web servers and other servers that already exist on the network.
+The above diagram is an example about how to configure the WebMux[TM] in Outof-Path mode without changing the IP addresses of the web servers and other servers that already exist on the network.
 This is particularly helpful when the changing of an existing network of servers causes problems.

 In this configuration, all the servers still remain on the same IP network and can communicate.
-From the servers "view", the WebMux[TM] is on the same network as the servers.
-On the WebMux[TM], only the server LAN cable is connected, since there is only one network in direct routing mode.
-The WebMux[TM] takes at least two IP addresses to work in this mode, server LAN Interface IP address and farm IP address.
+From the servers "view", the WebMuxTM is on the same network as the servers.
+On the WebMux[TM], only the server LAN cable is connected, since there is only one network in Out-of-Path mode.
+The WebMux[TM] takes at least two IP addresses to work in this mode, the server LAN Interface IP address and the farm IP addresses.